Morning, Wednesday, 7th October 2020

 - Developing and innovating effective models to allow for more flexible care and support.

-Further confirmed speakers include: Karen Hedge, Scottish Care; Joanna Macdonald, Social Work Scotland; Lilian Macer, Fair Work Convention Inquiry into Social Care in Scotland; Jess Wade, Self-Directed Support Scotland and senior speakers confirmed from The Care Inspectorate and The People-Led Policy Panel.
+Further confirmed speakers include: Phillip Gillespie, Scottish Social Services Council; Karen Hedge, Scottish Care; Diana Hekerem, Healthcare Improvement Scotland; Joanna Macdonald, Social Work Scotland; Lilian Macer, Fair Work Convention Inquiry into Social Care in Scotland; Leo Starrs-Cunningham, The People-Led Policy Panel with Deirdre Henderson, Inclusion Scotland; Jess Wade, Self-Directed Support Scotland; Lynn Williams; and Marie Paterson, Care Inspectorate.

 The chairs are: Emma Harper MSP, Deputy Convenor, Health and Sport Committee and Lewis Macdonald MSP, Convener, Health and Sport Committee.